Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 > [!NOTE]
 > If the _minimum number_ of occurrences is not clear from the text or the context (and the teacher is not available for any clarification), you can specify zero as the minimum.
 If the _maximum number_ of occurrences is not clear from the text or the context (and the teacher is not available for any clarification), you can use your own judgement to select a sensible maximum.

-> [!TIP]
-> - Common nouns (e.g., "Customer", "Guide", or "Tour") in the text are potential entity types
-> - Verbs in the text are potential relationship types
-> - There can be any number of relationship types between the same two entity types.
-> - Each entity belongs to exactly one entity set (entity type).

 ## Task 1: Warm-up by interpreting an ER diagram

 Suppose we are organising one-day boat cruises.
 We have one boat, and there are plenty of part-time sailors available.
 The conceptual model is visualised as the ER diagram below.